2027 Election: APC Gets Strong Warning Over Mass Defection

 The ruling All Progressives Congress (APC) have been urged to manage the mass defectors from opposition parties joining its fold ahead of the 2027 general election.

-Olajumoke Shaqiru Victor, a political commentator, gave a caution to the ruling APC while speaking on the possibility of the party exploding following the mass defection into the party ahead of the next cycle of elections.
+Olajumoke Shaqiru Victor, a political commentator, gave a warning to the ruling APC while speaking on the possibility of the party exploding following the mass defection into the party ahead of the next cycle of elections.

 The APC has been urged to manage the mass defection into the party.